Lagaffe91/FlashLightInstaller/README.md

 ## STATUS

 Installer is working.
 Succesfully download and extract the latest release of Northstar.

-In the future, a small GUI is planned to show the installation progress.
-I'm working on it.
+A basic GUI is displayed to show the status of the installation.

 ## Usage